Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 # Connect MySQL Server instance

-mysql -h host_ipv4_address -u root -p
+mysql -h localhost -u root -p

 B. Next, create the benchmark data model using mysql and the DDL script mysql_mariadb/Bench_MySQL8_DDL.sql previously copied: